yoctoproject/poky/documentation/ref-manual/variables.rst

       custom kernel image types with the :ref:`kernel <ref-classes-kernel>` class using this variable.

+   :term:`KERNEL_DEBUG_TIMESTAMPS`
+      If set to "1", enables timestamping functionality during building the kernel.
+The default is "0" to disable this for reproducibility reasons.

    :term:`KERNEL_DEVICETREE`
       Specifies the name of the generated Linux kernel device tree (i.e. the ``.dtb``) file.